jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 Settings -> Appearance: reduce Icon size from default 48 to 24 pixels

+Settings -> Privacy -> Screen -> Automatic Screen Lock: change to Off.
+Same reason as for "Security & Privacy" settings for Ubuntu 16.04, but it has been moved to a different "place" in Ubuntu 18.04.

+Settings -> Power -> Power Saving -> change Blank screen to "Never".

+## Ubuntu 22.04 Desktop Linux

+Settings -> Appearance: reduce Icon size from default 48 to 24 pixels

 Settings -> Privacy -> Screen Lock -> Automatic Screen Lock: change to Off.
 Same reason as for "Security & Privacy" settings for Ubuntu 16.04, but it has been moved to a different "place" in Ubuntu 18.04.

-Settings -> Power -> Power Saving -> change Blank screen to "Never".
+Settings -> Power -> Power Saving Options -> change Screen Blank to "Never".

 ## Debian 8 notes